-- Complying with Article 5 of Act 31 of 1992, the Board of Directors of the Central Bank submits a report to the Congress of Colombia twice a year accounting for the behavior of the economy and its prospects.
-This report is delivered within ten working days following the starting date of the Congressional Sessions (i.e., in March and July).
+According to Article 5 of Law 31 of 1992, the Board of Directors of Banco de la República presents a report to the Congress of the Republic twice a year, presenting the behavior of the economy and its prospects.
+This report is submitted within 10 working days from the beginning date of the sessions of Congress (in March and July).

 The topics covered in the Report are:

-As for transparency and accountability of the Bank regarding its other functions, the following information is relevant.
-The Report of the Board of Directors to the Congress of the Republic contains two chapters, one on the administration of the international reserves and another on the financial situation of the Bank.
-The chapter on the management of foreign reserves explains the management criteria and reports on the results obtained; the final chapter presents detailed information about the Bank’s income and expenses as well as its balance sheet, duly audited.
-All this information is available for the Congress and the public in general.
-Members of Congress can comment and ask detailed questions on any subject of the Report.
+As for the transparency and accountability of Banco de la República related to its other functions, the following information is relevant: The Reports of the Board of Directors to the Congress of the Republic always contain two chapters, one reporting on the administration of the country's foreign reserves, and another one on the financial situation of the Bank.
+The chapter on the management of the reserves explains the criteria for the administration and reports on the results obtained, providing detailed information on the Bank’s revenue and expenses.
+Also, the Bank’s balance sheet, duly audited, is presented in the final chapter.
+All this information is available to Congress and society in general, and the members of Congress can comment and make detailed questions on any subject of the Report.

-.
-The first one analyzes in detail the performance of payment systems and the actions taken by the Central Bank related to that function.
-The Financial Stability Report identifies the risks of the country’s financial system associated with macroeconomic factors or to the behavior of the customers of the system (families, businesses, and government).
+On the other hand, the Bank periodically publishes the Payment Systems Report and the Financial Stability Report.
+The former provides a detailed analysis of the performance of the payment systems and the actions taken by Banco de la República regarding that matter.
+On the other hand, the Financial Stability Reports identify the risks of the country’s financial system associated with macroeconomic factors or to the behavior of the customers of the system (families, businesses, and government).